Roy-Tsai-myaccount/ComputerVisionAssignment/README.md

 # ComputerVisionAssignment
-This is for assignments in my ComputerVision Course in NSYSU.
+This is for assignments in my Computer Vision Course in NSYSU.